geneowak/go-movie-reservation-api/README.md

 I built it to be legible on two levels.
-As web work, it covers what a production Go service needs — token auth, admin-only routes, input validation, schema migrations, a clean test seam, consistent error contracts — and none of it comes from a framework, so the mechanics stay visible.
+As web work, it covers what a production Go service needs — token auth, admin-only routes, input validation, schema migrations, a clean test seam, and error contracts shaped like Laravel's, so a UI can bind failures straight to form fields — and none of it comes from a framework, so the mechanics stay visible.
 As systems work, the substance sits underneath: concurrency correctness enforced by the schema rather than by trust, queries compiled ahead of time so a broken one cannot reach production, aggregates assembled in SQL to avoid N+1 round trips.
 And nothing assumes a single process — a seat cannot be double-booked even with several instances behind a load balancer.

 ---